GaryLin132/YT-sub-organizing-project/README.md

 - Get the subscription list of your Youtube channel to compare with your watch history.
 - Granting the permission to unsubscribe to channels.
+  - Once the access_token.json file is created, you don't have to grant access through the browser.

 ### **GUI** (gui.py)